Jpunt/sass-t1000/README.md

 ## Mixins

 ### grid
 *Note: Below are some examples of how to use the grid.
 It's how I like to do it.
 If you wanna get fancy and use em-based media-queries or get oldscool and call the layouts “mobile” and “desktop”: Knock yourself out, it's your grid.
-Let the content do the talking and include what's needed for that.*
+Let the content do the talking and include what's needed for that.
+Check the [styles of the demo-page](https://github.com/Jpunt/sass-t-1000-grid/blob/master/demo/stylesheets/_layout.scss) for a real-life example.*

 Let's start with a grid of 12 columns.
 And while we're on it, let's split them up in a couple of layouts: